Skip to content

 Coverage begins the calendar month the QIT is signed, the trust account is opened, and enough of the applicant's income is deposited to bring remaining countable income below the CMS January 2026 figures special income limit of $2,982/month — all in the same calendar month.
 There is no back-dating, so every month of delay is another month of full private-pay care ($9,034–$10,038/month in Ohio).
 Source: ODM Ohio Administrative Code Rule 5160:1-6-03.2 (effective June 1, 2021; last updated September 12, 2025).

-What happens to the money in a Ohio Miller Trust when the beneficiary dies?
+What happens to the money in an Ohio Miller Trust when the beneficiary dies?

 The QIT terminates on the primary beneficiary's death.
 Per OAC 5160:1-6-03.2(D)(6), the remaining trust property is distributed to the Ohio Department of Medicaid (or its successor) up to the total medical assistance paid on the beneficiary's behalf, and the trustee is prohibited from repaying any other person or creditor before ODM.
 This payback is administered through Ohio's Medicaid Estate Recovery process (ODM / Ohio Attorney General, Collection Enforcement Section); the trustee should obtain ODM's final recovery amount before disbursing.
 Only what remains after ODM's claim is paid passes to the beneficiary's estate.
 Ohio's separate estate-recovery rules still apply to assets held outside the QIT.

-Can you set up a Ohio Miller Trust without a lawyer?
+Can you set up an Ohio Miller Trust without a lawyer?

 Primary sources